beacon-biosignals/Legolas.jl/docs/src/schema-concepts.md

 1. Include a namespace.
 For example, assuming the schema is defined in a package Foo.jl, `foo.automobile` is good, `automobile` is bad.
 2. Prefer singular over plural.
 For example, `foo.automobile` is good, `foo.automobiles` is bad.
 3. Don't "overqualify" a schema name with ancestor-derived information that is better captured by the fully qualified identifier of a specific schema version.
-For example, `bar.automobile` should be preferred over `bar.foo.automobile`, since `bar.automobile@1>foo.automobile@1` is preferrable to `bar.foo.automobile@1>foo.automobile@1`.
-Similarly, `baz.supercar` should be preferred over `baz.automobile.supercar`, since `baz.supercar@1>bar.automobile@1` is preferrable to `baz.automobile.supercar@1>bar.automobile@1`.
+For example, `bar.automobile` should be preferred over `bar.foo.automobile`, since `bar.automobile@1>foo.automobile@1` is preferable to `bar.foo.automobile@1>foo.automobile@1`.
+Similarly, `baz.supercar` should be preferred over `baz.automobile.supercar`, since `baz.supercar@1>bar.automobile@1` is preferable to `baz.automobile.supercar@1>bar.automobile@1`.

 ## Schema Versioning: You Break It, You Bump It